ColtonDevAcc/ninja_trader/README.md

 In any software development cycle, one of the most important aspects is the build process.
 Building a project can take a lot of time, especially if there are multiple platforms to support.
 An automated build process is the best way to improve efficiency and ensure consistency in the development process.
 CircleCI is a continuous integration and delivery platform that can automate the build process, run tests, and deploy code to different environments.

 Our development team has been manually building and testing our application, which can be time-consuming and can lead to errors.
-In order to improve our development process and ensure consistent builds, we propose to automate our build process using CircleCI.
+In order to improve our development process and ensure consistent builds, I propose to automate our build process using CircleCI.

 Here are the steps I will take to implement this: